edinburgh-napier/set09121/lectures/lecture6.md

 - We have also taken an entity view of a game. <!-- .element: class="fragment" -->
 - All of these elements require us to define objects. <!-- .element: class="fragment" -->
 - You are also going to build one of the most complex systems you have undertaken at university.
 This requires breaking the system down into controllable components.
 This is what object-orientation is for. <!-- .element: class="fragment" -->
-- Also, this is an opportunity to learn object-orientation properly (from Kevin's point-of-view). <!-- .element: class="fragment" -->
+- Also, this is an opportunity to learn object-orientation properly (or at least from one point-of-view). <!-- .element: class="fragment" -->

 ---

 # Basics of Object-orientation in C++

+- You'll have seen plenty of this in the Labs already <!-- .element: class="fragment" -->
+- Now we are going to talk about what some of that *means* <!-- .element: class="fragment" -->

 ---